hyperspace-labs/amp/README.md

 ## How to Use

-1. Install the latest version of `amp` using `orbit`:
+1. Install the latest version of `amp` using Orbit:

 ```
 orbit install amp:2.0.0 --url "https://github.com/hyperspace-labs/amp/archive/refs/tags/2.0.0.zip"
 ```

-2. Update your current project's `orbit` manifest file with `amp` as a dependency:
+2. Update your current project's manifest file by adding `amp` as a dependency:

 Filename: Orbit.toml
 ``` toml